adamhaertter/ROR-SoulLinkEquipment/README.md

 ## To-Do List
 - Hide the debug controls (P, F1)
 - Create the Thunderstore upload
-- Make cooldown, item tier, and more configurable.
+- Make cooldown (and more?) configurable.
 - Add an icon for Risk of Options UI
 - Add a chat message when the bond happens. (to indicate for Scavengers, too)
 - Test screenshot / instant restart issue